Common Questions About Family Law

 As part of any financial settlement arising from a divorce, it is commonplace to ensure that future claims, including those for any future inheritances, are dismissed.
 This is known as a ‘clean break’

-Whatever your question about divorce or child arrangements, Ian Davies or Laura Parker will be able to help you.
+Whatever your question about divorce or child arrangements, Ian Davies will be able to help you.

 They will be responsible for your matter throughout.
 You will not be passed on to anyone else, other than for routine administrative matters.
-You can contact Ian and Laura by telephone or email or you can send an email to their legal assistant Jeanette or telephone 01608 686590.
+You can contact Ian by telephone on 01608 686590 or email or you can email the family law team to arrange your confidential conversation.